SysKitTeam/docs-insights/get-to-know-insights/insights-alerts.md

 ## Sending the notification

 In order to receive the email notification of your alerts you need to enable them.
 Go to Settings -> Email settings.
 Select the: "Send email notifications when alerts occur" and fill out all the required fields.

+---
+>For more information on Insights features [see this article.](https://www.syskit.com/products/insights/features/intelligent-alerts/)